christopher-beckham/barcoding/exp03-freq/README.md

 "forces" values to be in particular bins, no discretisation at all could possibly make the classifier more precise in discriminating between classes and therefore more accurate.
 Naive Bayes can deal with continuous attributes but it assumes the data comes from the normal distribution, which may not be true for a lot of the attributes.
 So it would be interesting to classify an instance based on how "similar" it is to the distributions of each of the 300 genera.

+Another note: remember how the sequences in this dataset are just random 300 bp substrings of their original sequences.
+What I really should have done was generate many of the "same" datasets but using different 300 bp substrings, and repeat the experiment and get an average of the accuracy.
+I have done this just to make sure that our dataset wasn't a lucky fluke but it would be nice to incorporate in future reports.